Shell4026/ShellProtector/README.md

 5. Upload the avatar.

 ### If your password is more than 4 digits (OSC)
 1. Download ShellProtectorOSC.zip from the release, unzip it, and run ShellProtectorOSC.exe.
-(Run it only once, or keep it on if you're using a reset avatar).
+(You only need to run it once the first time.
+If you use a reset avatar, keep it on.)
 2. Replace your uploaded avatar and enter your user password in the OSC program.
 3. If changing the password doesn't change the appearance of your avatar, try going to the Action menu - Options - OSC - Reset Config in VRChat.
 4. If you're still having trouble, try clearing the C:\Users\UserName\AppData\LocalLow\VRChat\VRChat\OSC folder.